Last Updated on January 26, 2026

 • The owner of an uninsured vehicle

-If your injuries are meet the serious injury threshold, you may be able to step outside the no-fault system and bring a personal injury lawsuit against the at-fault driver.
+If your injuries meet the serious injury threshold, you may be able to step outside the no-fault system and bring a personal injury lawsuit against the at-fault driver.

 In New York, you can pursue a lawsuit if your injuries result in any of the following: